mapbox/mapbox-unity-sdk/documentation/docs/05-changelog.md

   - Factories register to events in DataFetchers
 -  `Layer Name` , `Extrusion Property Name` and `Filter Key` are now selectable dropdowns indicating the layers and properties available in the current `Data Source`.
 Layers and properties no longer require manual string entry.

+#### Bug Fixes
+- Added checks to prevent NRE in `GeocodeAttributeSearchWindow` when searching with an invalid token or no connection.

 #### Known Issues
 - `Filters` with empty key or value parameters will exclude all features in a layer.